zk-pin/pin/README.md

-# zkPIN - commitment pools with zkSNARKs
+# zkPIN (power in numbers) - commitment pools with zkSNARKs

 ### Intro